 We should also mention educational games that were changed with AR and VR.
 Find out about nine ways VR technologies changed education in our “How Technology Changed the Face of Education” article.

-This method has a huge potential even though it did not become as popular among the developers as other types of monetization.
+This method has a huge potential even though it did not become as popular among the developers as other types of virtual reality game monetization.

 Paying to play some game within a specific time is one way to run your business and increase profits, but this method will only work if you can offer fresh content on a regular basis.
 Otherwise, the subscription will bring no value to the target audience.

 However, even though market giants shift away from subscription practices, Big Fish Games still report that at least 40% of all game revenue normally comes from selling digital content and subscriptions.